geometalab/MSE-Database-Seminar-Database-Web-Service/README.md

 # Database as a Web Service
 Link to the wiki page: https://wiki.hsr.ch/Datenbanken/wiki.cgi?SeminarDatenbanksystemeFS19

+## Queries
+The queries used for the benchmark are listed in the queries.sql in the queries folder.

+To get information about the execution time use the \timing command.
+Further, the execution plan can be seen if you use the keyword EXPLAIN before a query.

 ## Data Import
 To import the data into PostgreSQL create a database called seminar.